langchain-ai/langchain-academy/README.md

 ## Introduction

-Welcome to LangChain Academy!
+Welcome to LangChain Academy, Introduction to LangGraph!
 This is a growing set of modules focused on foundational concepts within the LangChain ecosystem.
-Module 0 is basic setup and Modules 1 - 4 focus on LangGraph, progressively adding more advanced themes.
+Module 0 is basic setup and Modules 1 - 5 focus on building in LangGraph, progressively adding more advanced themes.
+Module 6 addresses deploying your agents.
 In each module folder, you'll see a set of notebooks.
-A LangChain Academy accompanies each notebook to guide you through the topic.
+A link to the LangChain Academy lesson is at the top of each notebook to guide you through the topic.
 Each module also has a `studio` subdirectory, with a set of relevant graphs that we will explore using the LangGraph API and Studio.

 ## Setup